 Located in the Salzkammergut area, the picturesque little town of Hallstatt is one of the most beautiful places to visit in Austria and a dream destination to anyone who loves fairytale villages.
-The town is sitting on the shores of lake Hallstatt in the foot of the Dachstein Mountains so the incredible scenery is guaranteed.
+The town is sitting on the shores of Lake Hallstatt at the foot of the Dachstein Mountains so the incredible scenery is guaranteed.

-Hallstatt is dotted with many beautiful Alpine-styled houses and amazing cafes and restaurants tucked away in cute little alleyways.
-Best things to do in Hallstatt include getting lost in the small streets of the old town, taking a stroll on the lakefront, renting a boat to see Hallstatt from the lake and trying the most delicious Austrian treats in one of the cafes or restaurants.
+Hallstatt is dotted with many beautiful Alpine-style houses and amazing cafes and restaurants tucked away in cute little alleyways.
+The best things to do in Hallstatt include getting lost in the small streets of the old town, taking a stroll on the lakefront, renting a boat to see Hallstatt from the lake, and trying the most delicious Austrian treats in one of the cafes or restaurants.

 Hallstatt is really popular among foreign tourists, therefore it’s insanely crowded during the summer.
 If you’re looking for a more peaceful experience, try to visit in the shoulder season instead of summer.
 Spending one day in Hallstatt is enough to explore the best places in town and if you don’t want to stay there, you can stay in Salzburg instead from where you can reach Hallstatt within 1.5 hours.